cyberwani/many-tips-together/readme.txt

 * Custom Dashboard's now works, it was lacking html character escaping
 * Help texts completed
 * Portuguese and Spanish localizations are now complete
-* To do: rewrite the code more elegantly and MultiSite suppport

 **Version 0.9.2**